stuntangel/stm32-linux-example/README.md

 # Linux Guide to SMT32 for EE329
 ## Install
-Upon cloning repository, change all mentions of stm32_demo to your projects name.
-Running the script rename.sh will change the names of all files accordingly.
+Upon cloning repository, change all mentions of stm32_demo to your projects name by running the commands below.
 Ex:
 ```
 git clone https://github.com/stuntangel/stm32-linux-example my_project
 make rename